-Using a Content Delivery Network, you can improve your website performance and can avail many other benefits which are:
+Using a Content Delivery Network, you can improve your website performance and can avail many other benefits:

-- The very first benefit of using a CDN is the faster website and the lower latency.
-If you are using a CDN, you can increase page load speed of your website and can also decrease the latency.
-We know that a CDN server caches the content from the origin server and serve the users from the nearest edge server, thus if you have users spread across the globe, you can serve them in a faster way.
+- The very first benefit of using a CDN is a faster website and the lower latency.
+If you are using a CDN, you can increase page load speed of your website, and can also decrease the latency.
+We know that a CDN server caches the content from the origin server, and serves the users from the nearest edge server.
+Thus, if you have users spread across the globe, you can serve them in a faster way.

 - A CDN helps to keep your website secure from DDoS attacks and web-based exploits.
-Denial of Service attacks makes your website inaccessible.
-CDNs can mitigate the effectiveness of such DoS attacks as it has a network of many edge servers and these edge servers can absorb the attack, thus preventing a single point of failure.
+Denial of Service attacks make your website inaccessible.
+CDNs can mitigate the effectiveness of such DoS attacks as it has a network of many edge servers, and these edge servers can absorb the attack.
+Thus preventing a single point of failure.

 ImageKit also uses a Content Delivery Network to deliver optimized images across all platforms throughout the globe instantly.
-We provide real-time image optimization, image resizing, compression with our global CDN and helps you to improve your website performance.
-Register for a free trial of 30 days and try ImageKit.
-Experience a faster website along with many other benefits.
+We provide real-time image optimization, image resizing, compression with our global CDN, and help you improve your website performance.